joffreybesos/d2r-mapview/README.md

 This tool is licenced under GPLv3, reselling this maphack violates the terms of the license.

+## Bans

+Blizzard did a ban wave on June 14 where it seems they targeted MapAssist (another map hack).
+This map hack is very similar in how it functions.
+While most users of this map hack were spared, it is recommended to consider this map hack detectable online.

 ## Join the discord server <https://discord.gg/qEgqyVW3uj>

 ![Worldstone Keep level 2](https://user-images.githubusercontent.com/93067706/170401221-10e7a71e-7cad-488d-98e0-69f4d3617332.png)